amoghdatt/c3b99e2071d4933d81839d37818e033fcf5c87892a158881ab268aca0a660b51/README.md

 ### Project Structure
 - The project starts with main application residing in **App.java**.
 Here we initiliaze the Shan's family and it's members to start with.
-- The application is mainly performs two functions:
+- The application mainly performs two functions: 1) Get all relatived of a family member based on relationship 2)Add new member to family
    All the business logic resides in the service folder which consists of different managers.

    - Relationship Manager: